animatedmax/spring-data-geode/src/main/markdown/reference/repositories.md

 <div class="paragraph">

-{sdg-name} provides support for using the Spring Data Repository abstraction to easily persist entities into {data-store-name} along with executing queries.
+Spring Data for GemFire provides support for using the Spring Data Repository abstraction to easily persist entities into GemFire along with executing queries.
 A general introduction to the Repository programming model is provided [here](https://docs.spring.io/spring-data/data-commons/docs/current/reference/html/#repositories).